econhyungjinkim/econhyungjinkim.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in the Department of Economics at University of Pittsburgh.

 My primary research areas are Empirical Industrial Organization, Applied Econometrics, and Applied Microeocnomics.
-I am particularly interested in Machine Learning in Structural Econometrics, and Antitrust issues.
+I am particularly interested in Machine Learning with Structural Econometrics, and Antitrust issues.

-You can download my CV [here]({{ https://econgenekim.github.io/ }}/assets/CV_GeneKim.pdf).

 4523 Wesley W.Posvar Hall \\
 230 South Bouquet Street Pittsburgh \\